-- Transportation - Travel distances to essential health and social services and supports located in or near Santa Rosa are long with an average travel time of 40 minutes by car and 90 minutes by bus - Bus and paratransit services are limited in rural and geographically isolated areas.
-Rides on these services can take along time and do not provide the door through door service required by frail and disabled adults. - Non-drivers look to friends and family for rides which can be unreliable - Lacking transportation increases isolation and loneliness - Health care appointments (medical and dental) are not scheduled or are postponed - The percentage of people living without access to a vehicle has been on the rise both nationally and around the region.
-Almost 1 in 25 Bay Area households do not have access to a vehicle, and for households with a person 60+ at the head, the number is closer to 1 in 10. - Minimal options for those who are no longer able, or choose not to drive.
+- Transportation - Travel distances to essential health and social services and supports located in or near Santa Rosa are long with an average travel time of 40 minutes by car and 90 minutes by bus - Bus and paratransit services are limited in rural and geographically isolated areas - Non-drivers look to friends and family for rides which can be unreliable - Lacking transportation increases isolation and loneliness - Health care appointments (medical and dental) are not scheduled or are postponed - The percentage of people living without access to a vehicle has been on the rise both nationally and around the region.
+Almost 1 in 25 Bay Area households do not have access to a vehicle, and for households with a person 60+ at the head, the number is closer to 1 in 10. - Minimal options for those who are no longer able, or choose not to drive

+- Isolation

-- COVID has increased transportation challenges with reduced public transit services and the need for older adults to travel to vaccine appointments. - Isolation - Reduced or non-existent social contact with friends and family due to proximity - Less aware of available services and supports and how to access them - Foregoing adequate nutrition - Increase in health issues
+- Reduced or non-existent social contact with friends and family due to proximity

+- Less aware of available services and supports and how to access them

+- Foregoing adequate nutrition

+- Increase in health issues

-- Volunteer driver program expansion currently serving: - Sebastopol and parts of West Sonoma County - Sonoma Town of Sonoma to Kenwood - Petaluma Including Rohnert Park and limited unincorporated areas in close proximity - Healdsburg City of Healdsburg residents only - Windsor Town of Windsor and parts of northwestern Santa Rosa - Santa Rosa Limited service area with boundaries close to Highway 101 - Travel Voucher programs prioritizing isolated and rural individuals - Taxis - Uber/Lyft/Other TNC programs - Continue submitting transportation grant proposals.
-Past and current awardsinclude: - 2008 to present Multiple Caltrans awards for volunteer driver expansion - 2018 Caltrans Connected Communities Planning Grant Study Community engagement to collaboratively identify barriers, gaps in service, efficiencies in service, and opportunities of growth in accessible transportation service options - Serving older adults residing in the northern Sonoma Coastal region (most remote area of Sonoma County) - Expanding partnership with Coastal Seniors, a Mendocino based older adult service provider currently contracting with AAA to provide home delivered meals and congregate meals in this region as well as southern Mendocino County, known as "Mendonoma". - B. GREATEST ECONOMIC AND SOCIAL NEED (with focus on low-income minority)
+- Volunteer driver program expansion currently serving: - Sebastopol and parts of West Sonoma County - Sonoma Town of Sonoma to Kenwood - Petaluma Including Rohnert Park and limited unincorporated areas in close proximity - Healdsburg City of Healdsburg residents only - Windsor Town of Windsor and parts of northwestern Santa Rosa - Santa Rosa Limited service area with boundaries close to Highway 101 corridor - Travel Voucher programs prioritizing isolated and rural individuals - Taxis - Uber/Lyft/Other TNC programs - Continue submitting transportation grant proposals.
+Past and current awards include: - 2008 to present Multiple Caltrans awards for volunteer driver expansion - 2018 Caltrans Connected Communities Planning Grant Study Community engagement to collaboratively identify barriers, gaps in service, efficiencies in service, and opportunities of growth in accessible transportation service options - Serving older adults residing in the northern Sonoma Coastal region (most remote area of Sonoma County) - Expanding partnership with Coastal Seniors, a Mendocino based older adult service provider currently contracting with AAA to provide home delivered meals and congregate meals in this region as well as southern Mendocino County, known as "Mendonoma". - B. GREATEST ECONOMIC AND SOCIAL NEED (with focus on low-income minority)